Happy New Year ... Is it 2014 Already?

 Welcome to CFSAN's News for Educators — the at-a-glance bi-monthly e-news from FDA's Center for Food Safety and Applied Nutrition!
-This end-of-year issue reiterates the importance of food safety during the holidays; gives quick tips for using the Nutrition Facts Label when prepping for celebrations; and covers the important topic of “claims” on skin products.
+This first issue of the new year highlights proper food storage during those long winter nights; offers updated information regarding trans fat in processed foods; and provides important safety news about hair dyes and relaxers.
 Don't miss the current list of upcoming meetings and events from FDA!

 We invite you to share this newsletter.
 Invite your colleagues to sign up for future issues!